Logo Futurismo

 Unlike most of the archipelago’s beaches, which have black sand, Praia Formosa has lighter sand due to limestone particles.

 Currently, this place has good support infrastructure for bathers.
-The facility provides access for people with walking difficulties, free car parks, toilets, showers, bars, and restaurants.
+The facility provides access for people with walking difficulties, as well as free car parks, toilets, showers, bars, and restaurants.
 It also has a campsite.

-With an average water temperature of around 22 °C in summer, lifeguards monitor the beach, ensuring it remains safe.
+With an average water temperature of around 22 °C in summer, lifeguards monitor the beach to ensure it remains safe.
 The beach receives the distinction of the Bandeira Azul annually, allowing you to swim in peace.

 The island of Santa Maria, also known as the “Sun Island”, was the first to form in the Azorean archipelago.
 Curiously, it was also the first to be discovered and populated by the Portuguese.